 - Change the 0 to a 1, then save and exit the Build.prop and reboot your phone.

 - You can then check if it worked by launching a third-party camera app like Open Camera.

 Enable Camera2 API with Terminal Emulator

-The first method works on almost all rooted and supported Android smartphones.
+The first method to enable, camera2api, works on almost all rooted and supported Android smartphones.
 However, in some cases, it won’t work as expected.
-If you are having bad luck with the first method, you can try this second method which is easier and includes zero complication.
+If you are having bad luck with the first method, you can try this second method which is more comfortable and includes zero complication.
 Remember, you will need the root access on your phone to do this.
 Follow the steps carefully:

-- Download and install the Terminal Emulator app from Google Play.
+- Download and install the Terminal Emulator app from Google Play Store.

 - Open the app and run the following commands:

 - Now reboot your phone and verify with the Open camera app.